 A company’s go-to-market (GTM) strategy is one of the most important levers to improve key business outcomes.
 At its core, a GTM strategy is the way a company aligns to the evolving needs of its customers – it is the interface at which the company sells to and serves its customer base and interacts with new prospects.
-It involves the most strategic questions a company can ask.
+It involves the most strategic questions a company can ask, such as:

 - What markets do we pursue?